wendaining/wendaining/README.md

 ## About me

+- **wendaining**
-Hi!
-I'm **wendaining**.
-Currently an undergraduate student majored in software engineering.
+- Currently an undergraduate student majored in software engineering
 - Passionate about various tech stacks
 - Dedicated to self-learning
 - Fan of anime, Vocaloid and J-pop music